Centrosema macrocarpum Benth.

-It is tolerant of grazing and cutting once well established, but in mixtures with grasses, it tends to decline under intensive grazing.
+Tolerant of grazing and cutting once well established, but in mixtures with grasses tends to decline under intensive grazing.

 Well-established plants recover after fire.

-Seed should be inoculated with CIAT 3101 (= CB 3125 in Australia) strain rhizobium< /A> prior to planting.
-A sowing rate of 3-5 kg/ha of scarified seed is usually adequate.
+Seed should be inoculated with Rrhizobium strain CIAT 3101 (= CB 3125 in Australia) prior to sowing.
+A sowing rate of 3‒5 kg/ha of scarified seed is usually adequate.